ell1e/Spew3D/README.md

 `spew3d.h` before whatever other header that pulls in `stdio.h`.*

+## Options

+Spew3D has some options which you can use via `-DSPEW3D_OPTION...` with gcc/mingw, or defining them **before** including `spew3d.h`.
+Always specify the same ones wherever you include it!

+Available options:

+- `SPEW3D_OPTION_DISABLE_DLLEXPORT`: If defined, Spew3D will
+  not mark its functions for shared library symbol export.
+  By default, it will.

+- `SPEW3D_OPTION_DISABLE_SDL`: If defined, allows compiling
+  with no need for SDL2 whatsoever.
+It will also disable all graphical functions and sound output, but all other functionality remains available.
+This includes image loading, audio decoding without actual playback, threading and file system helpers, the Virtual File System, and so on.

 ## License

 Spew3D is licensed under the MIT license, [see here](LICENSE.md).